karma-runner/karma/docs/intro/02-configuration.md

 ## Using Grunt
-If you are using [Grunt], you can use [grunt-karma] plugin, which allows you to configure Karma from `Gruntfile`, without having a configuration file at all.
+If you are using [Grunt], you can use [grunt-karma] plugin which allows you to configure Karma from your `Gruntfile`, without having a configuration file at all.

-[test/client/karma.conf.js]: https://github.com/karma-runner/karma/blob/master/test/client/karma.conf.js
 [configuration file docs]: ../config/configuration-file.html
 [Grunt]: http://gruntjs.com/
 [grunt-karma]: https://github.com/karma-runner/grunt-karma